 Completed three-generation pedigree chart.
 This includes you, your parents, and your grandparents, ancestors #1 through #7.
 Put all surnames in capital letters and all dates in military form (12 July 1974).
-Give each person a number, as described in the "Recording the Information" section of the Indiana 4-H Genealogy Resource Guide 4-H 748.
+Give each person a number, as described in the "Recording the Information" section of the Indiana 4-H Genealogy Resource pedigree charts, no family group sheets, no additional information sheets, no documents from Divisions 1-5) needs to be exhibited each year the genealogy project continues.

+Guide 4-H 748.
 You must use the pedigree charts listed at the www.extension.purdue.edu/4-H, 4-H 748Pc-W or 4-H 748Pbw-W or the commercial software forms, but not the old "packet" pedigree charts.